alexandre-spieser/AureliaAspNetCoreAuth/README.md

 # AureliaAspNetCoreAuth

-This application is an example of implementation of Token based authentication using the Aurelia front end framework and ASP.NET core.
+This single page application is an example of token based authentication implementation using the Aurelia front end framework and ASP.NET core.

 It uses the OpenId to generate tokens after a successful login.